ankschoubey/old-blog/_posts/2021-01-16-learning-piano.md

 ## Concentration and Being Calm

-Sometimes playing Piano requires concentration like reading a good book.
+Sometimes playing the Piano requires concentration like reading a good book.
 Often time my brain would be on full throttle flow mode.

 ## Calm